-Since its first event on December 1, 1990, Wright State University's Ervin J. Nutter Center has continually been a premier facility.
+Since its first event on December 1, 1990, Wright State University's Nutter Center has continually been a premier facility.
 In 1986 Ervin J. Nutter, a local businessman, engineer, inventor and philanthropist, donated $1.5 million to initiate the construction of the facility.
 After the initial donation from Mr. Nutter, the facility was funded by $8 million from the state and Wright State University student fees.
-The facility took a total of 20 months to complete with 400 workers and 16,500 pounds of steel and concrete.
-Totaling 260,000 square feet, Wright State's Nutter Center is able to accommodate concerts, basketball games, ice shows, and circuses for as many as 12,000 people.
+The facility took a total of 20 months to complete with 400 workers.
+Totaling 260,000 square feet, Wright State's Nutter Center is able to accommodate concerts, basketball games, ice shows, and circuses for as many as 11,500 people.
 Included in the 260,000 square feet are 18 luxury suites around the concourse level, four additional basketball/volleyball courts, a recreational running track, a fully-equipped weight room, a multipurpose room, dressing rooms, and classrooms.

 In its first 7 months of being open, Wright State's Nutter Center had already booked 120 events.
 Since then it has continued to be a stop on many major concert tours.
-Kenny Chesney, Tina Turner, Jay-Z, and Blue Man Group have all performed at Wright State's Nutter Center.
-With the flexibility of being able to hold 3,000 people for a small concert to 12,000 for a sold out show, Wright State's Nutter Center is able to attract a wide variety of concerts.
-Cher, Bob Dylan, Aerosmith, and Billy Joel have all visited Wright State's Nutter Center on at least two tours.
-The WWE has also made numerous appearances including several tapings for television.
+KISS, Cirque du Soleil, The Harlem Globetrotters, Jay-Z, Toby Keith, Motley Crue, Carrie Underwood, Elton John, Disney On Ice, Kid Rock, Tina Turner, Ringling Bros. and Barnum & Bailey Circus, Ke$ha, Jason Aldean, Aretha Franklin and Blue Man Group have all performed at Wright State's Nutter Center (along with countless others).
+With the flexibility of being able to hold 3,000 people for a small concert to 11,500 for a sold out show, Wright State's Nutter Center is able to attract a wide variety of touring shows.
+Cher, Bob Dylan, Kenny Chesney, Aerosmith, Rascal Flatts, Billy Joel and the Trans-Siberian Orchestra have all visited Wright State's Nutter Center on at least

 Even furthering its diversity, every year Wright State's Nutter Center hosts numerous high school and college graduations.
 Since its first Wright State University Commencement in 1990, Wright State's Nutter Center has hosted this event filling the arena with family and friends of the graduates.
 High schools in the area also use Wright State's Nutter Center for graduation because of its size and central location.
 Some of the high schools that have used Wright State's Nutter Center are Beavercreek, Centerville, Fairborn, Fairmont, Wayne, Springboro, Northmont, Miamisburg, and Franklin.